Friday, 14 June 2013

 The sweet almond shortcrust pastry:

-1. Add the flour and butter to a large mixing bowl and rub the butter into the flour with your fingers.2.
-Mix in the sugar and ground almonds, again with your hands.
+2. Mix in the sugar and ground almonds, again with your hands.
 In fact, put aside all utensils for this pastry - your best tools here are your finger tips!

 3. Beat the egg in a small bowl and add it to the mixture along with the teaspoon of almond essence and cold water.
 Knead the dough into a ball with your hands.